Mobile PIN Authentication

 Example

 When executed, this step sends a callback to the client with the IDO service response object.
 It includes a challenge to be signed using the registered PIN credentials.
-The client prompts the user to enter their device PIN, performs the signing operation using the Authentication SDK, and submits the signed result back to the journey.
+The client prompts the user to enter their app-specific PIN, performs the signing operation using the Authentication SDK, and submits the signed result back to the journey using the Orchestration SDK.

 SwiftKotlin